St. Cloud Police Investigating Fatal Shooting - NewsBreak

 St. Cloud Police Investigating Fatal Shooting

 ST. CLOUD -- Authorities are investigating a shooting that left a St. Cloud man dead.
 At around 7:45 p.m.
-Tuesday, officers responded to a shooting at a home in the...1037theloon.com
+Tuesday, officers responded to a shooting at a home in the...river967.com

 ST. CLOUD -- Authorities are investigating a shooting that left a St. Cloud man dead.
 At around 7:45 p.m.
-Tuesday, officers responded to a shooting at a home in the...1037theloon.com
+Tuesday, officers responded to a shooting at a home in the...river967.com

 Comments / 0